koalalorenzo/blog/content/posts/202003-immutable-infrastructure-vault.md

 The first thing I want to start working on is building the images.
 To keep this cloud agnostic I am using [Packer](https://packer.io) and [Ansible](https://ansible.com).
-Then I will deploy on AWS (as an exmaple) the image using [Terraform](https://terraform.io).
+Then I will deploy on AWS (as an exmaple) the image using [Terraform](https://terraform.io) and Cloud-Init to apply the initial configuration.
 We will use Cloudflare to manage the DNS records.

 _Note 1_: To ease most of the process I am using `make` (GNU Make) __a lot__, the main reason is that I can standardize the commands that I manually run during